Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Results

-\paragraph*{DPM Fidelity Significantly Impacts Diversification:} We consider the case where the diversification objective is computed on samples generated by a DPM at different fidelity levels.
-We show in Fig. \ref{fig:fidelity_vs_diversity} the diversity achieved on the \emph{div} diversification objective when training the ensemble on the same, with varying diffusion fidelity samples, and report the full set of diversification fidelity experiments in Suppl.
-Fig \ref{sup:fig:fidelity_vs_diversity}.
-In both Fig. \ref{fig:fidelity_vs_diversity}a and Fig. \ref{fig:fidelity_vs_diversity}b we observe the diversity of the ensemble predictions to vary significantly, from the low-diversity baseline (BS), trained without a diversification set, to the high diversity achieved with WCST-ML off-diagonal samples.
-For both datasets, extremely low fidelities provide little use for diversification, leading to low-diversity predictions by the ensembles.
-The DPM trained on ColorDSprites, however, quickly fits the synthetic data distribution and provides counterfactual samples achieving similar diversification performance to the original off-diagonal samples at early fidelity levels.
-Ultimately, excessive diffusion training leads to limited \emph{ood} sample generation and lower diversification performance.
-The DPM trained on UTKFace trains longer to appropriately model the face data distribution, achieving comparable diversification levels to the \emph{ood} sample set after approximately 800 training epochs.
-Importantly, these results highlight the benefit of appropriate DPM training and early stopping procedures to generate samples that capture the distribution at hand without displaying over-fit behaviors, affecting the potential to generate novel feature combinations and break the feature shortcuts at training time.
+\paragraph{DPM Fidelity Significantly Impacts Diversification:} \\We consider the case where the diversification objective is computed on samples generated by a DPM at different fidelity levels.
+We show in \autoref{fig:fidelity_vs_diversity} the diversity achieved with the \emph{div} diversification objective when using diffusion generated data at different fidelities.
+We observe a significant variation in the diversity of the ensemble predictions, from the low-diversity baseline (BS), trained without a diversification objective, to the high diversity achieved with \emph{ood} samples.
+From the figure, we observe how low fidelities provide little use for diversification, leading to homogeneous ensemble predictions.
+The DPM trained on ColorDSprites, however, quickly fits the synthetic data distribution, providing diversification samples on par with \emph{ood} data.
+Ultimately, excessive diffusion training leads to \emph{id} sample generation and lower diversification performance.
+We report analogous results for the UTKFace and CelebA dataset in Suppl \autoref{sup:fig:fidelity_vs_diversity}.
+Importantly, we find that appropriate DPM training and early stopping procedures are key to achieve diversity.
+We expand on early stopping signals for DPM training in Suppl. \ref{sup:sec:diversification}.